-This course is an overview of health promotion, disease prevention, and population health concepts relevant to nurses preparing for advanced roles.
-Theories and models of health promotion/lifestyle modification are reviewed.
-Selected determinants of health and health care disparities are appraised.
-Professional activities as an influence on health outcomes are incorporated.
-Curricular concepts of health, diversity, and vulnerability are analyzed and integrated.
-Prerequisite: 507 or concurrent.
+This course incorporates an analysis of health promotion, disease/clinical prevention, and population health concepts and issues relevant to nurses preparing for advanced roles.
+Theories and models of health promotion/lifestyle modification are reviewed with a special focus on Motivational Interviewing.
+Selected determinants of health and healthcare disparities are appraised for nursing's potential influence on outcomes.
+Curricular concepts of health, diversity, technology, ethics, and advocacy are integrated throughout.
+Prerequisite: 507.